pkardas/notes/books/clean-agile.md

       test that can be feasibly automated must be automated.
 Manual testing should be limited to those things that cannot be automatically validated and to the creative discipline of Exploratory Testing.
-    - we cover for each other - each individual member of a software team makes sure that there is someone who can for him if he goes down.It is your responsibility to make sure that one or more of your teammates can cover for you.
+    - we cover for each other - each individual member of a software team makes sure that there is someone who can for him if he goes down.
+It is your responsibility to make sure that one or more of your teammates can cover for you.
     - honest estimates - you should provide estimates based on what you do and do not know.
 You can estimate in relative terms (task B should take half of the time spent on task A), you can also estimate using ranges.
     - you need to say "no" - when answer for something is "no", then the answer is really "no".
 For example if solution